Tuesday, February 13, 2024

 )

-I've broken it down into where the orange section relates to the sorting, the blue section is the fuzzy text search, and the green section is the drop-down filter.
+I've broken it down into where the orange section relates to the sorting, the blue section is the fuzzy text search, and the green section is the drop-down filter(s).
 For newbies, understand that the "inner most" code executes first (green), then the next layer (blue), then the last layer (orange).
 Formatted code generally will include indentation that makes this slightly easier to read (as I've done above).

 The above code gives you a framework for doing both manual hard filtering through a drop-down (or similar) as well as also allowing simultaneously for open text searching.
 It also includes the logic for sorting based upon some variables that you'll set when column headings are clicked.